Pankration: Techniques

-Fighting stance
+Fighting stances

 The pankratiast faces his opponent with a nearly frontal stance—only slightly turned sideways.
-This is an intermediate directional positioning, between the wrestler's more frontal positioning and the boxer's more sideways stance and is consistent with the need to preserve both the option of using striking and protecting the center line of the body and the option of applying grappling techniques.
-Thus, the left side of the body is slightly forward of the right side of the body and the left hand is more forward than the right one.
+This is an intermediate directional positioning, between the wrestler's more frontal positioning and the boxer's more sideways stance, and is consistent with the need to preserve both the option of using striking and protecting the center line of the body and the option of applying grappling techniques.
+Thus, the left side of the body is slightly forward than the right side of the body and the left hand is more forward than the right one.
 Both hands are held high so that the tips of the fingers are at the level of the hairline or just below the top of the head.
-The hands are partially open, the fingers are relaxed, and the palms are facing naturally forward, down, and slightly towards each other.
+The hands are partially open, the fingers are relaxed, and the palms are facing naturally forward, down, and slightly toward each other.
 The front arm is nearly fully extended but not entirely so; the rear arm is more cambered than the front arm, but more extended than a modern-day boxer's rear arm.
 The back of the athlete is somewhat rounded, but not as much as a wrestler's would be.
 The body is only slightly leaning forward.

 The weight is virtually all on the back (right) foot with the front (left) foot touching the ground with the ball of the foot.
-It is a stance in which the athlete is ready at the same time to give a kick with the front leg as well as defend against the opponent's low level kicks by lifting the front knee and blocking.
+It is a stance in which the athlete is ready at the same time to give a kick with the front leg as well as defend against the opponent's low-level kicks by lifting the front knee and blocking.
 The back leg is bent for stability and power and is facing slightly to the side, to go with the slightly sideways body position.
 The head and torso are behind the protecting two upper limbs and front leg.